 First came the probiotics and then the prebiotics, now postbiotics is an emerging trend and a newest member to the family.

 Postbiotics include any substance released through the metabolic activity of the microorganism.
 Microorganisms produce waste products as part of their metabolic process.
-These waste are bioactive compounds produced when the probiotic bacteria ferments the fibre in the colon.
+These wastes are bioactive compounds produced when the probiotic bacteria ferments the fiber in the colon.
 Although these compounds are considered as waste products of probiotic bacteria, they offer various health benefits to our body.

 The key to good health and wellbeing is a balance in the gut microbiome.
 A diverse and balanced microbiome boosts your immune system, helps protect against illness, and even contributes to maintaining a healthy body weight .We can nurture and improve our gut microbiome by consuming foods rich in Prebiotics, Probiotics and Postbiotics.